-- If the server is using the keyring_encrypted_file plugin, the user must use the option -encrypt-password to supply to mysqlbackup the keyring file encryption password that has been set on the server with the keyring_encrypted_file_password option. mysqlbackup then copies from the server the encrypted keyring data file, which contains the replication master key used to encrypt all the passwords for the individual log files, into the meta folder in the backup. - If the server uses a keyring plugin other than keyring_encrypted_file, mysqlbackup accesses the keyring to obtain the replication master key and uses it to decrypt the individual log files' passwords.
-The replication master key is then put into a keyring data file, which is encrypted with the user password supplied with the option --encrypt-password, and then saved under the meta folder in the backup with the name keyring_kef.
+- If the server is using the component_keyring_encrypted_file keyring component, the user must use the option --encrypt-password to supply to mysqlbackup the keyring file encryption password that has been set on the server with the component_keyring_encrypted_file.cnf file. mysqlbackup then copies over from the server the encrypted keyring data file, which contains the replication master key used to encrypt all the passwords for the individual log files, into the meta folder in the backup and names the file keyring_kef. - If the server uses a keyring plugin or component other than component_keyring_encrypted_file, mysqlbackup accesses the keyring to obtain the replication master key and uses it to decrypt the individual log files' passwords.
+The replication master key is then put into a keyring data file, which is encrypted with the user password supplied with the option --encrypt-password, and then saved under the meta folder in the backup with the name keyring kef.